mdbootstrap/mdb-ui-kit/README.md

 You may install this theme using NPM or Bower:

-- NPM : `npm install bootstrap-material-design`
+- NPM : `npm install bootstrap-material-design@0.5.10`
 - Bower : `bower install bootstrap-material-design`

 If you prefer, you can include this framework in your project using our official CDN: